 Pellet stoves, however, are simple to maintain, so long as you follow manufacturer recommendations.
 It may be as simple as checking the working order of motors and fans or removing excess debris.
 Maintaining a pellet stove is a straightforward and potentially less-costly process.
 You can do much of the checks yourself by following guidelines and don’t need to pay for as many inspections.
-However, if your pellet stove needs serviced, finding repairmen with the necessary skills can be difficult and repairing one of the three motors or electronic circuit board can become costly.
+However, if your pellet stove needs serviced, finding repairmen with the necessary skills can be difficult, and repairing one of the three motors or electronic circuit boards can become costly.

 Pellet stoves win here, too.

 Ok, admit it.
 After all of this talk about wood and pellet stoves, you’re wondering, which is prettier?
 Well, each option comes in a variety of shapes and models designed to fit well with your home décor, many fit into preexisting fireplaces and still others are freestanding models that may be moved if necessary.
 Both wood-burning and pellet stoves are made to be attractive whilst being functional.
 Therefore, the deciding factor here has to be the burn itself.